 The Copernican Model did not fit with observations any better than the ancient Ptolemaic Model.
 This has been confirmed by modern computer-based statistical analysis [_1_] .

-In Copernicus's and Galileo's time, moving the center of the universe from the earth to the sun was promoting the earth, not demoting it.
-This myth is an example of presentism, which assumes that the attitudes of times past were the same as the present.
+The picture above is Dante's medieval vision of the center of the universe (illustrated by Gustave Dore).
+It was the ninth circle of hell located at the center of the earth.
+Here, Satan is half-encased in a frozen lake, chewing on three men who betrayed their benefactors.
+In Copernicus's time you couldn't demote earth any further.
+The demotion myth is an example of presentism; assuming attitudes of times past were the same as the present.
 Being at the center of the universe wasn't a great place to be in medieval or early modern Europe.
-In Inferno, the great medieval poet, Dante, placed the lowest pit of hell at the earth's center.
 Thomas Aquinas described a medieval cosmology where the earth was at the centre, being the most material and coarse.
-Even Galileo, almost 100 years later, thought Copernicus's model was promoting the earth.
+Even Galileo thought Copernicus's model was promoting the earth.

 “I will prove that the Earth does have motion . . . and that it is not the sump where the universe's filth and ephemera collect.

 Nicolaus Copernicus was a Canon in the Catholic Church but it is doubtful that he ever became a priest.
 Unlike priests, canons do not need to take Holy Orders and cannot say Mass.
 There were no references to Copernicus as a priest during his lifetime or of him celebrating Mass.
 The reason some believe he may have been a priest is that the King of Poland recommended him for the role of bishop.
 At the time, however, it was possible to become a bishop without taking Holy Orders.